Last Updated on May 31, 2020 by Amit Abhishek

 Under Reciprocating pumps comes. (a)Piston Pumps (b)Plunger Pump (c)Bucket pumps.

-(a)Piston pump: This pump consist of a piston, that moves to-and-fro to pump fluid from low level to high level, this may further divided into two type, single acting and double acting.
+Piston pump: This pump consists of a piston, that moves to-and-fro to pump fluid from low level to high level, this may further be divided into two types, single acting, and double-acting.

 This type of pump is in common use as a bilge pump or tank stripping pump.
-The design is simple, robust and reliable.
+The design is simple, robust, and reliable.
 Materials are very much dependent on the usage but bronze is common for larger parts and stainless steel for piston rods

-(b)Plunger pump: This pump consist of a plunger (Cylinder), that moves to-and-fro to pump fluid. this pump is similar to piston pump, only difference is that, piston is replaced with the plunger.
-A smooth cylinder slide and High pressure seal prevent any leakage from the pump.
+Plunger pump: This pump consists of a plunger (Cylinder), that moves to-and-fro to pump fluid. this pump is similar to the piston pump, the only difference is that a piston is replaced with the plunger.
+A smooth cylinder slide and High-pressure seal prevent any leakage from the pump.

 Construction and working

-The major visible parts of a bucket pump are:- pump handle, lever arm and the piston rod.
+The major visible parts of a bucket pump are:- pump handle, lever arm, and the piston rod.
 All the pumping mechanics is connected to this piston rod a long with the piston inside.
 If you disassemble this pump system; you can clearly see the piston connected into the piston rod assembly with a plastic disc having holes in the middle of it.

 So after consecutive attempts of pump stroked using pump handle.
-The fluid pressure generated on the top side of piston lifts the metal flap on the top against the spring force.
+The fluid pressure generated on the top side of the piston lifts the metal flap on the top against the spring force.
 The water or fluid thus flows from the top section of the piston to the nozzle and finally ejected out.

-2) Semi-Rotary Pump:
+1.2 Semi-Rotary Pump:

 - Used for bilge pumping